mrpmorris/Reducible/Source/Tutorials/04-NestedReducers/README.md

 ```

 ### Summary
-Nesting reducers allows us to keep our reducers concerned only on a single state type.
-A `School` reducer should not modify
+1. Nesting reducers allows us to keep our reducers focused only on a single state type.
+2. A reducer that contains other complex types should use a nested reducer rather than modifying that state directly.
-`Student` state directly, as this would require a reducer of one type having to know intimate details about another
+3. Avoid a reducer having to know intimate details about another class's state.
-class's state.
+4. Nesting existing reducers allows us to keep our state changes consistent throughout large and complex state trees.